Uzair-A-Jokhio/Parking-Management-System/README.md

 - **Car Search and Update:** The system allows users to search for cars by their registration number and update their details if needed.
 - **Total Parking Charges:** The system calculates and displays the total parking charges for each car based on their stay duration and V.I.P status.
 - **Display All Cars:** Users can view all the cars currently parked in the parking lot.
+- **Delete all :** Shush!! a secrets code which will delete all of data be wise as not to use it.
 ## How to Use
 1. Clone the repository to your local machine.
 2. Compile the source code using a C++ compiler (e.g., g++).